 - Cut the tuna into small bite sized cubes and place in a bowl

-- In a bowl whisk together the sesame oil, tamari, spring onions and sesame seeds.
+- In a bowl whisk together the sesame oil, coconut amines or tamari, spring onions and sesame seeds.
 Pour over the tuna and allow to marinate in the fridge for 1-2 hours.

 - Peel the mango and cut it into small bite sizes cubes.
 Wait until just before serving to cut up the avocado so the color stays bright.